Stories: Voices from the frontline

 What is the impact on the family?
 What can you do for them?

 Addressing the needs of the family caregiver ensures that the individual living with dementia has their needs met at home.
 When that family caregiver feels they have the skills and resources to be there for the person with dementia and also finds purpose and a sense of connection, there’s a certain grace that emerges and many people can live well with dementia.
 There are also resources that can help people living with dementia and their families, such as the Alzheimer’s Association and the Washington State Dementia Action Collaborative Dementia Road Map, as well as trainings like compassion cultivation.

-The mission of the center is to provide comprehensive, interdisciplinary and compassionate care for people with these cognitive challenges and their families.
+The mission of the program is to provide comprehensive, interdisciplinary and compassionate care for people with these cognitive challenges and their families.
 That also includes working collaboratively with primary care physicians on early interventions and helping to create cognitive care programs more broadly in primary care.